 Inventory Turnover measures how many times your inventory is sold and replaced over a specific period.
 A higher turnover rate is generally better, as it means you aren’t tying up capital in slow-moving stock or paying for unnecessary warehouse space.
 These two metrics are linked; a streamlined fulfillment process not only gets orders out the door faster, improving delivery performance, but also helps you reduce distribution and fulfillment costs associated with holding inventory.

-Transportation Cost Per Unit
+Calculating Your Transportation Cost Per Unit

 For businesses that ship a variety of products, drilling down to the Transportation Cost Per Unit is a game-changer.
 This metric calculates the cost to ship a single item, rather than an entire order.
 It’s incredibly useful for understanding the true profitability of individual products and informing your pricing strategies.
 If a low-margin product has a high transportation cost per unit, it might be eating into your profits more than you realize.